 Assessment Activities Weighting (%) ILOs to be Assessed

 A1.
-In-class participation & Performance 10 M3
+Class participation and performance 10% M1-M4

 A2.
-Writing Assignments 20 M1-M4
+Writing responses 20% M1-M4

 A3.
-Quizzes 30 M1-M4
+Quizzes 30% M1-M4

 A4.
-Final Exam 40 M1-M4
+Final exam 40% M1-M4

-The assessment will be conducted following the University's Assessment Strategy (see www.mpu.edu.mo/teaching-learning/en/assessment-strategy.php).
+The assessment will be conducted following the University's Assessment Strategy (see www.mpu.edu.mo/teaching learning/en/assessment strategy.php).
 Passing this learning module indicates that students will have attained the ILOs of this learning module and thus acquired its credits.